Maxwell's equations: Vacuum equations, electromagnetic waves and speed of light

 which is usually less than c.

 In addition, E and B are perpendicular to each other and to the direction of wave propagation, and are in phase with each other.
 A sinusoidal plane wave is one special solution of these equations.
 Maxwell's equations explain how these waves can physically propagate through space.
 The changing magnetic field creates a changing electric field through Faraday's law.
 In turn, that electric field creates a changing magnetic field through Maxwell's modification of Ampère's circuital law.
 This perpetual cycle allows these waves, now known as electromagnetic radiation, to move through space at velocity c.

-Macroscopic formulation
+Macroscopic formulation in terms of displacement and magnetizing fields (in matter version)

 The above equations are the microscopic version of Maxwell's equations, expressing the electric and the magnetic fields in terms of the (possibly atomic-level) charges and currents present.
 This is sometimes called the "general" form, but the macroscopic version below is equally general, the difference being one of bookkeeping.

 The microscopic version is sometimes called "Maxwell's equations in vacuum": this refers to the fact that the material medium is not built into the structure of the equations, but appears only in the charge and current terms.
 The microscopic version was introduced by Lorentz, who tried to use it to derive the macroscopic properties of bulk matter from its microscopic constituents.

 "Maxwell's macroscopic equations", also known as Maxwell's equations in matter, are more similar to those that Maxwell introduced himself.